MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/set-up-customer-agreements.md

 **Auto Generate Work Order** - set to **Yes** to have this agreement automatically generate work orders.
 The system will generate work orders on a rolling basis.
 Generated work orders will appear in the active work order view with a status of open-unscheduled.
 If set to **No**, you have to manually generate the work order for each schedule date.

 **Generate Work Orders Day in Advance** - dictates how many days before the expected service date the work order will be generated.
 If you choose a large number of days in advance, you may have a lot of work orders just sitting there, but if you choose too few days in advance, you may not have time to prepare.
+If no value is entered, the work orders will be generated on the expected day of service (called a booking date) at the record generation time entered on the agreement.

 **Work Order Type**, **Priority**, **Work Order Summary**, and **Work Location** entered here are passed down to resulting work orders.